Chart Color Schemes

 Murgon has shown very soft population growth performance across periods assessed by AreaSearch

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
-By 2041, the suburb of Murgon is expected to increase by 183 persons, reflecting an 8.5% total gain over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+It should be noted that these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 are applied for each age cohort.
+Moving forward, a population increase just below the median of locations outside capital cities is expected.
+The Murgon statistical area (Lv2) is projected to expand by 182 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 7.7% in total over the 17 years.

 Frequently Asked Questions - Population